About me

 URL, URI, IRI, URN

-The key invention of the web was using URLs for hypertext.
-You would think the standards for URLs would be simple, but this fundamental part of he web still has problems.
+The key invention of the web: using URLs for hypertext.
+You'd think the standards for URLs would be simple, but this fundamental part of he web still has problems.

 - (2015) URL problem statement and directions